 ^{} Roch Tassé is National Coordinator of the International Civil Liberties Monitoring Group, a coalition of Canadian civil society organizations created to monitor the application of Canada's anti-terrorism agenda.
-Following his studies in political science at the University of Ottawa, he worked as a social worker and a journalist before joining the Ottawa-based NGO Inter Pares in 1985.
-For over 15 years, he was responsible for the organization's programs in Central America and Mexico, with a special focus on peace-building, refugee and human rights protection, and democratic development.
+Following his studies in political science at the University of Ottawa, he worked as a social worker and a journalist before joining the Ottawabased NGO Inter Pares in 1985.
+For more than 15 years, he was responsible for the organization's programs in Central America and Mexico, with a special focus on peacebuilding, refugee and human rights protection, and democratic development.